gicentre/litvis/documents/tutorials/elmIntroduction4.md

 ^^^elm{raw=[newNames]}^^^

+Here we have created a new list by adding 'Pete' to a reversed copy of the previous list of names and then creating a reversed copy of that new list.
+The effect of which is to add 'Pete' to the end of the original list.

 ### Processing lists with recursion

 The cons operator is particularly useful when pattern matching as it allows us to name the head and tail of a list (if it has any contents) and do something with each of them.